Berkåk station

-Berkåk Station (Berkåk stasjon) is a railway station located in the village of Berkåk in the municipality of Rennebu in Trøndelag county, Norway.
+Berkåk Station (Berkåk stasjon) is a railway station located in the village of Berkåk in Rennebu Municipality in Trøndelag county, Norway.
 It is located close to the European route E06 highway.

 The station is located along the Dovrebanen railway line, and it is served by four daily express trains each direction to Oslo and Trondheim as well as a few commuter trains to Trondheim.
 There are buses connections to the town of Orkanger by AtB.

 The station was opened in 1921 as part of the Dovre Line when it was extended from Dombås to Trondheim.